-Low to Extremely High, mitigated to Low: Risk of heat injury in unacclimatized or susceptible populations (older, previous history of heat injury, poor physical condition, underlying medical/health conditions), and those under operational constraints (equipment, PPE, vehicles) was Extremely High
+Low to High, mitigated to Low: The risk of heat injury was reduced to low through preventive measures such as work/rest cycles, proper hydration and nutrition, and monitoring Wet Bulb Globe Temperature (WBGT).
+Risk of heat injury may be greater for unacclimatized or susceptible populations (older, previous history of heat injury, poor physical condition, underlying medical/health conditions), and those under operational constraints (equipment, personal protective equipment (PPE), vehicles).
+Confidence in the health risk estimate is low (Reference 4, Table 3-6).